Red Hen Publications

 Which is what forces me to the conclusion that the whole business over the Prophesy record in book five was indeed no more than a snare and a delusion designed to draw Voldemort into the Department of Mysteries where he could be witnessed by a large number of people at once and his return no longer denied.
 It was another piece of orchestrated misdirection on the part of Dumbledore and his followers à la the Philosopher’s Stone in PS/SS.
 In fact it was practically the very same orchestrated misdirection.
 I’m surprised that Voldemort was insecure enough to be deceived by the same ploy a second time.

 The scam served two purposes.
-First; once again to distract Voldemort from planning and executing any more effective actions toward rebuilding his own neglected organization, and, second; by keeping a look-out for Voldemort’s agents and deflecting them, in order to make it necessary for him to come himself.
+First; to distract Voldemort from planning and executing any more effective actions toward rebuilding his own neglected organization, and, second; by keeping a look-out for Voldemort’s agents and deflecting them, in order to make it necessary for him to show up himself.

 After all, given the protective enchantments which the Ministry routinely places on Prophecy records, there was no need for anyone to “protect” it further.
 In fact, it might have been worthwhile to leave it completely unguarded and see how just many followers Voldemort would lose to the inevitable ensuing magically-induced dementia before he caught on and realized that just sending in redshirts to retrieve it was doing his organization more harm than good.